Skip to main content

 Diagnosis: Restless Legs Syndrome (RLS)

-«Restless Legs Syndrome has a life of its own.
-And I try to live my life 'on the side' as best as possible.
-Cannabis helps me with that.”
+"Restless Legs Syndrome has a life of its own.
+And I try to live my life 'alongside' it as best I can.
+Cannabis helps me with that.".

-«Watch a film, lie on the sofa, read or meditate.
-What you might find relaxing is, for me, pure torture.”
+"Watching a film, lying on the sofa, reading or meditating.
+What you might find relaxing is pure torture for me."

 Gerhard